K-A4/unity-cozygamejam/README.md

 # CozyGame
-A simple game for coziAutum gamejam
+A simple game for #CozyAutumnGameJam2022